rocky-linux/sig-core-toolkit/iso/empanadas/README.md

 * sync_sig             -> Syncs SIG repositories from Peridot
 * build-iso            -> Builds initial ISO's using Lorax
 * build-iso-extra      -> Builds DVD's and other images based on Lorax data
+* build-iso-live       -> Builds live images
+* pull-unpack-tree     -> Pulls the latest lorax data from an S3 bucket and configures treeinfo
+* pull-cloud-image     -> Pulls the latest cloud images from an S3 bucket
+* finalize_compose     -> Finalizes a compose with metadata and checksums, as well as copies images
 * launch-builds        -> Creates a kube config to run build-iso
 * build-image          -> Runs build-iso
 ```